ChuckerTeam/chucker/README.md

 ### Throwables ☄️

-Chucker supports also collecting and displaying **Throwables** of your application.
+Chucker can also collect and display **Throwables** of your application.
 To inform Chucker that a `Throwable` was fired you need to call the `onError` method of the `ChuckerCollector` (you need to retain an instance of your collector):

 ```kotlin
 try {